 Check-list item Observations and Comments How many cycle parking spaces are available?
 What is the percentage for employees using the site?
-For example, cycle parking for 20 percent of employees.
-20 percent is a good threshold to aim for in urban areas.
-This may take some time to achieve, so a rule of thumb for provision may be to add another 20 percent every time occupancy reaches 80 percent How many cycle parking spaces are located close to building entrances?
+For example, cycle parking for 20% of employees.
+20% is a good threshold to aim for in urban areas.
+This may take some time to achieve, so a rule of thumb for provision may be to add another 20% every time occupancy reaches 80% How many cycle parking spaces are located close to building entrances?
 Is cycle parking overlooked?
 Is there passive surveillance to enhance security?
-What other measures could be considered to increase security, for example notices to say this area is patrolled twice daily.
+What other measures could be considered to increase security, for example notices to say this area is patrolled twice daily and so on.
 Is CCTV coverage available?
 How many cycle parking spaces are secure and accessible only by cyclists?
 How many cycle parking spaces are covered?
 This is very important to cyclists, both to keep bikes dry and to keep them in good working order.
 How well-lit is the cycle parking area?
 Include the walk from the cycle parking to the building entrance or site exit.
 Are cycle racks of an appropriate size and easy to use?
 Can bikes be secured by the frame?
 Cycle parking which only holds the wheels can damage bikes, particularly if they fall over.
 Are there areas on site where 'informal' cycle parking occurs?
 For example, bikes attached to railings or lampposts.
 Informal parking indicates a need for bike parking in that area.
 What is the speed of traffic on site?
-Where cycle racks are located close to vehicle parking bays, is there space for the vehicle doors to open without contacting bikes or racks?
-Is signage for cycle parking or building entrances or changing facilities clear and visible?
+Are there any barriers obstructing cyclists when leaving or entering the site?
+For example, barriers into car parks Where cycle racks are located close to vehicle parking bays, is there space for the vehicle doors to open without making contact with bikes or racks?
+Is signage for cycle parking/ building entrances/ changing facilities clear and visible?
 Are drying rooms provided for cyclists' gear?
+Are showers and changing rooms provided for active commuters?
+Are they in good condition?
+Would you be happy to use them?